apereo/apereo.github.io/_posts/cas/2019-09-30-cas61x-jms-activemq-ticketing.md

 java -jar build/libs/cas.war --server.port=8445
 ```

-In the CAS logs, you should be abl to notice the following statements:
+In the CAS logs, you should be able to notice the following statements:

 ```bash
 <Established shared JMS Connection: ActiveMQConnection {id=ID:misaghmoayyed.local-65269-1569759674508-1:1,clientId=null,started=false}>